Saab JAS 39 Gripen: Controversies and scandals

+Operational costs

 The Gripen's cost has been subject to frequent attention and speculation.
-In 2008, Saab announced reduced earnings for that year, partly attributing this to increased marketing costs for the aircraft.
-In 2008, Saab disputed Norway's cost calculations for the Gripen NG as overestimated and in excess of real world performance with existing operators.
-A 2007 report by the European Union Institute for Security Studies stated the total research and development costs of Gripen were €1.84 billion.
-According to a study by Jane's Information Group in 2012, the Gripen's operational cost was the lowest among several modern fighters; it was estimated at $4,700 per flight hour.
-The Swedish Ministry of Defense estimated the cost of the full system, comprising 60 Gripen E/F, at SEK 90 billion distributed over the period 2013–42.
-The Swedish Armed Forces estimated that maintaining 100 C/D-model aircraft until 2042 would cost SEK 60 billion (€6.6 billion in 2013), while buying aircraft from a foreign supplier would cost SEK 110 billion (€12.1 billion).

-Operational costs

-Price of purchase is what gets most attention during the procurement process, but over the lifetime of an aircraft system the operating costs will take the larger part of the total budget.
+Price of purchase is what receives most attention during the procurement process, but over the lifetime of an aircraft system the operating costs will take the larger part of the total budget.
 It is not uncommon that pilots and aircraft remain on the ground because the allocated funds for training have run out.
 Without sufficient practice, pilots cannot use the abilities of the aircraft to their full potential, which means a state of the art aircraft with poorly trained pilots can be expected to perform worse than trained pilots in slightly less capable aircraft.